Amber-Robeck/taskinator/README.md

   ## Installation

-This project is ran through Node.js, using an express server.
+This front-end project was created using javascript.
 * `clone the repository`
+* `run locally by opening index.html`

 ---

   ## Walk-through